huques/Thesis/README.md

 Ryan Kobler - Reed College '20

 ### Identifer:
-PropertyID
-StateID
+PROPERTYID
+STATE_ID

 ### Date:
-- First data grab 10/10/2019 -> DATA/data1.gdb
+1. Received 10/10/2019 via USB -> DATA/data1.gdb
-- Second data grab 10/29/2019 -> DATA/data2.gdb
+2. Received 10/29/2019 via email -> DATA/data2.gdb
-- Third data grab 11/21/2019 -> DATA/data-20191112.gdb
+3. Received 11/21/2019 via email -> DATA/data-20191112.gdb
-- Fourth data grab 11/22/2019 -> DATA/tree_canopy.gdb
+4. Received 11/22/2019 via email -> DATA/tree_canopy.gdb and DATA/Zoning_History
+5. Received 11/25/2019 -> DATA/ugb/ugb.shp
+6. Received 2/04/2020 -> DATA/zoning_crosswalk.xlsx
+7. **Created 2/10/2020 in GIS -> DATA/canopy_20200210.gdb
+8. *Retrieved 2/11/2020 via OpenData.com -> DATA/Complete_Neighborhoods_Scoring_Surface
+9. **Created 2/13/2020 in GIS -> DATA/constraint_layers.gdb
+10. **Created 3/7/2020 in GIS using FEMA map (OpenData, link broken?) and 'building_footprints_20191010' layer (data1.gdb) -> DATA/ft_fld.gdb
+11. *Retrieved 4/2/2020 via OpenData.com -> DATA/Portland_Administrative_Sextants/Portland_Administrative_Sextants.shp

 ### Method:
-- Shapefile generation:
-  - Shapefiles: generated
 - Queried from relational database at BPS and sent to us via email and USB
+- *Retrieved separately from OpenData.com (not received in consultation with BPS).
+- **Created by Ryan Kobler and Salma Huque using GIS Intersect tool, methods given below

+To create DATA/canopy_20200210.gdb, "canopy_taxlot_intersect" layer...
+    1. Loaded 'taxlots_20191010' layer from data1.gdb into new ArcMap file
+    2. Loaded 'canopy_class_2014_metro' layer from tree_canopy.gdb
+    3. Used intersect tool to intersect the above layers
+    4. Exported intersected layer from ArcGIS to Shapefile

+To create DATA/DATA/ft_fld.gdb, "ft_floodplain" layer...
+    1. Loaded 'building_footprints_20191010' layer from data1.gdb into new ArcMap file
+    2. Loaded 'FEMA' 100 year floodplain layer from OpenData.com, source:
+    3. Used intersect tool to intersect the above layers
+    4. Exported intersected layer from ArcGIS to Shapefile

 ***
 # Raw Data Directory
 Each of these databases are saved in a directory called "DATA" on each of our machines.
+The bullet points represent layers included in the larger geodatabase.

-#### data1.gdb layers (retrieved via USB on 10/10/2019)
+#### data1.gdb
 - footprints = "footprints_10102019"
 - taxlots = "taxlots_10102019"
+  - Description: This comprises our unit of observation, if an observation is not included in this data frame, then it is not included in the analysis.
+All other data frames and attributes are left-joined here.
+  - Dimensions: 197,717 x 49
+  - Geometry: MULTIPOLYGON

-#### data2.gdb (retrieved via email on 10/29/2019)
+#### data2.gdb
 - impsegcop = "CoP_Improvement_Segments"
+  - Descripton: data.frame object, interested in the `SegmentType`, `SegmentNbr`, `SegmentSqft` variables
+  - Dimensions: 1,173,249 x 7
 - impseg = "Improvement_Segments"
+  - Description: data.frame object, interested in the `Plumbing_Code` and `Fire_Place_Code` variables
+  - Dimensions: 1,567,227 x 57
+- school = "school_attendance_areas"
+  - Description: sf object, school catchment areas, divided into elementary, middle and high school
+  - Dimensions: 113 x 8
+  - Geometry: MULTIPOLYGON

-#### data_20191112.gdb (retrieved via email on 11/21/2019)
+#### data_20191112.gdb
 - bli_constraints = "bli_constraints_all"
+  - Dimensions: 204,375 x 30
+  - Geometry: MULTIPOLYGON
-  - Description: updated constraints layer for accuracy.
-Contains all 27 of our constraints, but missing taxlot identifiers.
+  - Description: updated constraints layer, sf object.
+Contains all 27 of our constraints, missing taxlot identifiers.

 - nbhd = "neighborhoods_no_overlap"
+  - Dimensions: 99 x 13
+  - Geometry: MULTIPOLYGON
-  - Description: layer of 99 non-overlapping Portland neighborhoods whose levels include:
+  - Description: sf layer of 99 non-overlapping Portland neighborhoods whose levels include:

 | -- | -- | -- |
 |--------|:-------|:------|